ryeash/doctor/README.md

 #### Injectable property types

 Properties are defined as strings and require conversion to specific types when injected.
-Out of the box, these are the conversions that are supported:
+Out of the box, these conversions are supported:

 * primitives and their associated java.lang wrappers
 * any type that has a public constructor with a single string argument and does not throw an exception (like BigInteger)
 * and type that has a public static method that takes a single string argument and does not throw an exception (like URI::create)

-If these built in conversions do not satisfy requirements, the string conversion system can be extended by creating implementations of [StringConversionGenerator](doctor-core/src/main/java/vest/doctor/processing/StringConversionGenerator.java) and wiring them in
+If these built in conversions do not satisfy your requirements, the string conversion system can be extended by creating implementations of [StringConversionGenerator](doctor-core/src/main/java/vest/doctor/processing/StringConversionGenerator.java) and wiring them in